Vietnam.vn - Nền tảng quảng bá Việt Nam

 "If you exceed the non-taxable threshold without declaring or paying tax, when discovered by state agencies, you will definitely be subject to tax collection," said Ms. Huong.

-According to experts, the risk for sellers who evade taxes when discovered by tax authorities is that they will be subject to additional tax collection and penalties.
-Accordingly, tax evasion is subject to a penalty of 2-3 times the amount of tax evaded, so shop owners risk losing 3-4 times the amount of tax that should have been paid.
+According to experts, the risk for sellers who evade taxes when discovered by the tax authorities is that they will be subject to tax collection and penalties.
+Accordingly, tax evasion is fined 2-3 times the amount of tax evaded, so shop owners risk losing 3-4 times the amount of tax that should have been paid.

-According to the Law amending a number of articles of 9 Laws (including the Law on Tax Administration) recently passed by the National Assembly, from April 1, 2025, e-commerce platforms will pay taxes on behalf of households/individuals doing business on the platform, based on actual revenue from the number of orders that households/individuals doing business on the platform initiate and successfully transact on the platform.
+According to the Law amending a number of articles of 9 Laws (including the Law on Tax Administration) recently passed by the National Assembly, from April 1, 2025, e-commerce platforms will pay taxes on behalf of business households/individuals on the platform, based on actual revenue from the number of orders that business households/individuals initiate and successfully transact on the platform.

 Each e-commerce platform will pay taxes to the state budget and deduct taxes for business households/individuals.
 Tax authorities will have data on the total income of business households/individuals on the platform.
 Business households/individuals do not need to declare taxable revenue for business activities on e-commerce platforms.